yugan6669/MAC_ADDRESS_RESTAPI/README.md

 # Description:
  ----------------

-   Scripting a python code using (macaddress.io/api) (REST API database) and it should display output as in the database and then          dockerized.(Using mutli-satge Dockerfile and create the Docker Image and run the image
+   Scripting a python code using (macaddress.io/api) (REST API database) and it should display output as in the database and then          dockerized.(Using mutli-satge Dockerfile and create the Docker Image and run the image and get proper output)

 # Pre-Requisites:
   ---------------